On regular separable countably compact $\mathbb{R}$-rigid spaces: Around the problem of Nyikos

-\begin{remark} Example 2 from~\cite{BBR} shows that there exists a regular first-countable space of cardinality $\mathfrak{d}$ which cannot be embedded into Urysohn countably compact spaces.
-Also, it can be proved that for any mad family $A$ on $\omega$ the Mr\'owka-Isbell space $\Psi(A)$ is Tychonoff first-countable and cannot be embedded into any Hausdorff countably compact space of character $<\mathfrak{b}$.
-Hence Proposition~\ref{BZ} cannot be proved within ZFC.
+\begin{remark} Example 2 from~\cite{BBR} shows that there exists a regular first countable space of cardinality $\mathfrak{d}$ which cannot be embedded into Urysohn countably compact spaces.
+Also, it can be proved that for any mad family $A$ on $\omega$ the Mr\'owka-Isbell space $\Psi(A)$ is Tychonoff first countable and cannot be embedded into any Hausdorff countably compact space of character $<\mathfrak{b}$.
+Hence Theorem~\ref{BZ} cannot be proved within ZFC.
 In particular its conclusion cannot hold in any model of $\min\{\mathfrak{d},\mathfrak{a}\}<\mathfrak{c}$. \end{remark}

 Theorems~\ref{t4} and \ref{t6} motivate the following